-The steering can also turn on a dime 130 degrees right to left which make it easy to move around furniture.
+The steering can also turn on a dime 130 degrees right to left which makes it easy to move around furniture.
 And it has the ability to go deep under furniture because it goes down flat.

 Like the Dibea F6 and C17, the ST1601 also has interchangeable tools and a detachable aluminum wand.

 This allows it to clean the floors and above it.
-There are two tools included – a stiff brush tool and crevice tool.
+There are two tools included – a stiff brush tool and a crevice tool.
 The brush tool is nice because the head rotates but it’s a bit too short for me.

 Combine it with the bulky vacuum and it won’t reach under car seats should you decide to use this in a vehicle.